-Nellie Bly wrote news stories for magazines.

-She wrote a story about an institution in 1887.
+Nellie Bly wrote news stories for magazines, and wrote a story about an institution in 1887.

-She pretended to have a disability to write the story.

-She got put in an institution called Blackwell's Island in New York.

-She saw how people with disabilities got hurt there.
+She pretended to have a disability to get put in an institution called Blackwell's Island in New York.
+She saw how people with disabilities got hurt there, and wrote a story called 10 Days in a Mad-House about how bad Blackwell's Island was.

-get better.

-Her story talked about how bad Blackwell's Island was.

-It was called 10 Days in a Mad-House.

-The government read Nellie's story.

-They hoped it would help the institution

-They also said the government would come check the institution more.

-They would make sure it didn't get bad again.

-But then the money ran out.

-The government stopped coming to check Blackwell's island.

-Things got bad again.
+The government read Nellie's story, and decided to give Blackwell's island more money to try and help the institution get better.
+They also said the government would come check the institution more often to make sure it didn't get bad again.
+But then the money ran out, and the government stopped coming to check Blackwell's island, so things got bad again.

 In 1948, Albert Deutsch wrote Shame of the States.

-He went to 12 institutions and took photos.

-He showed how the institutions hurt people with disabilities.

-He said institutions should be more like a good hospital.

-He said institutions should try and make people with disabilities better.

-He said institutions should help us go back to the community.
+He went to 12 institutions and took photos to show how the institutions hurt people with disabilities.
+He said institutions should be more like a good hospital that tries to make people with disabilities better so we can go back to the community.

 A lot of people read Albert's book.

-Some new institutions got built in the 1950s.

-They were supposed to be better.

-They were supposed to be like what Albert said.

-But then they got worse again!
+Some new institutions got built in the 1950s that were supposed to be better.
+They were supposed to be like what Albert wanted, but then they got worse again!

-President John F Kennedy had a brother.

-His name was Robert Kennedy.
-He also worked for the government.

-In 1965, he took a tour of an institution called Willowbrook.

-He saw how bad Willowbrook treated people with disabilities.
+President John F Kennedy had a brother named Robert Kennedy, who also worked for the government.
+In 1965, he took a tour of an institution called Willowbrook, and saw how bad Willowbrook treated people with disabilities.
 He talked to the government about Willowbrook.

-He wanted to make sure people at Willowbrook got to go to school.
+He wanted to make sure people at Willowbrook got to go to school and got taken care of, but not much at Willowbrook changed for 7 more years.